 For more classroom resources on civic engagement, voting and how government works, check out the Clean Elections Civics Classroom Curriculum, designed for grades 4-6, 7-8, and 9-12 that meet state standards.

-For more resources to celebrate Constitution Week, please visit the Arizona Department of Education’s Civic Education & Community Engagement Program website.
+For more resources on civic education, please visit the Arizona Department of Education’s Civic Education & Community Engagement Program website.

 Civic StoryTelling Videos